A Rosetta Stone Hypothesis for Neurophenomenology: Mathematical Predictions from Predictive Processing: Introduction

-Most related to our work is \cite{ramsteadGenerativeModelsGenerative2022, sandved-smithDeepComputationalNeurophenomenology2024, sandved2021towards}, which leveraged the aforementioned Bayesian frameworks to model subjective experience.
-They proposed that once a given type of phenomenological experience is formalised, that formal description can be used to constrain possible models of neural activity that might realise, implement, or otherwise enable the emergence of that type of experience.
-However, these works stopped short of unpacking the mathematical tools to characterise phenomenology, the form of the generative passages between first- and third-person descriptions, and the mathematical apparatus that mutually constrains them.
-They focused instead on providing an active inference account of the first-person experience itself, as described through first-person phenomenological methods.
-See \cite{sandved2021towards} for a worked example, as applied to the phenomenology of focused attention.
+\paragraph{Active inference work on generative passages.} Most related to our work is \parencite{ramsteadGenerativeModelsGenerative2022, sandved-smithDeepComputationalNeurophenomenology2024, sandved2021towards}, which leverage active inference accounts of predictive processing to model subjective experience.
+They propose that once a type of phenomenological experience is formalised, that description can be used to constrain candidate models of the neural dynamics that might realise or enable that experience via \emph{generative passages}. \textcite{sandved-smithDeepComputationalNeurophenomenology2024} in particular argues, as we do, that the mathematics of belief dynamics (Bayesian mechanics) is particularly apt to enable generative passages.
+However, these works do not explicitly develop the mathematical machinery needed to (i) \emph{characterise phenomenology quantitatively} (e.g., via a geometry, distances, or lengths), and (ii) \emph{investigate the form of the mapping} implementing the passage from beliefs (e.g., approximate posteriors) to first-person phenomenology, together with the constraints and predictions such a mapping induces.
+They focus instead on providing an active inference account of the first-person experience itself, as described through phenomenological methods.
+See \textcite{sandved2021towards} for a worked example applied to the phenomenology of focused attention.
+Our contribution builds on their work by making the bridge mathematically explicit and deriving portable quantities that can be carried across tasks and linked to behavioural and neural correlates.

+\paragraph{Predictive processing theories of consciousness.} In contrast to our theory of use, other work makes specific claims about where phenomenological content might lie in an organism's beliefs, which amounts to a proper theory of consciousness \parencite{ramsteadInnerScreenModel2023,sandved-smithMetacognitiveParticlesMental2024,WHYTE20264,laukkonenBeautifulLoopActive2024}.